typhoon-hil/vscode-typhoon-test-extension/README.md

 Execution results will be stored in the `report` directory.
 If the `typhoon-test.testRun.cleanOldResults` setting is enabled, the extension will clean the old results before new tests are run.

-#### Running options
+## Additional Options

-- **Run Tests from Active File or Specific Test**: Quickly execute all tests in the active Python file or run a specific test by placing the cursor on the test name.
+### Run Tests from Active File or Specific Test

+Quickly execute all tests in the active Python file or run a specific test by placing the cursor on the test name.

+### Stop Running Tests

-- **Stop Running Tests**: Easily terminate ongoing test executions with a dedicated stop command.
+Easily terminate ongoing test executions with a dedicated stop command.

+###

 #### Extension Configuration